Buyers agent standing in front of house for sale.

 Make Recommendations For Other Real Estate Professionals

-How Do Real Estate Buyer’s Agents Get Paid?
+How Does A Buyer’s Agents Get Paid?

-Unless the sales contract states otherwise, sellers typically pay 6% of their home’s sales price toward agent commissions, which are divided among the buyer’s agent, the listing agent and brokerage that each is representing.
+Unless the sales contract states otherwise, sellers typically pay 6% of their home’s sales price toward agent commissions, which are divided among the buyer’s agent, the listing agent and the brokerage that each is representing.

 Pros And Cons Of Working With A Buyer’s Agent